Malika1109/Random-Separators-for-SLMs/README.md

    * **ROUGE-L F1** for SAMSum
    * **SARI** for ASSET

+## Reproducability

+All experiments were carried out on NVIDIA A16 GPU.
+All reported results are averages across seeds 1-5 for robust evaluation.

 ## Citation

 If you use this code, please cite the original work by Lu et al.: